TanushreeShaw/Birthday-Card/README.md

 # Birthday-Card
-A simple Birthday Card App made by using Java Language.
+A simple single screen Birthday Card App made by using Java Language.